Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Methods

 \section{Methods}

 Here, we present the suite of simulations for isolated merging UFD galaxies and detail our strategy for exploring the parameter space of the possible merger configurations.

-We start by reviewing the base assumptions and the schemes used to generate the initial conditions for the progenitors (Sec. \ref{sec:sub:initial_conditions}).
-Then, we discuss the intervals adopted for the initial conditions (Sec. \ref{sec:sub:parameter_space}) and show how we can explore them with a Latin hypercube sampling of the merger parameter space (Sec. \ref{sec:sub:parameter_space_sampling}).
-Finally, we describe the numerical code used to follow the time evolution of the merger (Sec. \ref{sec:sub:numerical_code}) and we explain how we train an emulator by using the results from our suite (Sec. \ref{sec:sub:merger_emulator}).
+We start by reviewing the base assumptions and the schemes used to generate the initial conditions (ICs) for the progenitors (Sect. \ref{sec:sub:initial_conditions}).
+Then, we discuss the intervals adopted for the ICs (Sect. \ref{sec:sub:parameter_space}) and show how we can explore them with a Latin hypercube sampling of the merger parameter space (Sect. \ref{sec:sub:parameter_space_sampling}).
+Finally, we describe the numerical code used to follow the time evolution of the merger (Sect. \ref{sec:sub:numerical_code}) and we explain how we trained an emulator by using the results from our suite (Sect. \ref{sec:sub:merger_emulator}).